lsof-org/lsof/docs/faq.md

 ownerships are changed to that of the real user and group.
-In addition, lsof checks the file carefully before using it (See the question "How do I disable the device cache file feature or alter it's behavior?" for a description of the checks.); discards the file if it fails the scrutiny;
+In addition, lsof checks the file carefully before using it (See the question "How do I disable the device cache file feature or alter its behavior?" for a description of the checks.); discards the file if it fails the scrutiny;
 complains about the condition of the file; then rebuilds the file.